vishvAsa/vedAH/meta/articles/staal/discovering_vedas/3_ANALYSING_THE_VEDAS/_index.md

 How to Discover

 *We have studied origins and backgrounds in Part I and focused on the Vedas in Part II.
 The reader should by now be familiar with the subject matter of this book.
 Part I answered the old questions about Indo-European, Indo-Aryan and other contributions to Indic civilization.
 Discovering the Vedas depends on the answer to a second and more important question that has never been asked: what have the Vedas contributed to Indic intellectual history?
 It is clear that the Upaniṣads influenced the philosophies of the Vedānta; and that mantras and rituals are the chief channels through which Vedic contributions entered what came to be known as Hinduism.
 The second question is concerned with deeper analytical issues.
-We must do what sage Uddālaka* Ā*ru*ṇ*i told his son* Ś*vetaketu \(‘White Flame’\) to do in the Chāndogya Upaniṣad \(CU 6.12\):*
+We must do what sage Uddālaka Āruṇi told his son* Ś*vetaketu \(‘White Flame’\) to do in the Chāndogya Upaniṣad \(CU 6.12\):*
 >
 > *‘Bring a banyan fruit.’*